M31 image credit: Robert Gendler

-I am using HST data from the PHAT survey and spectroscopy from Keck/DEIMOS in the SPLASH survey to study asymmetric drift as a function of stellar age in M31’s disk.
+For my first project at UCSC, I used Hubble Space Telescope data from the PHAT survey and spectroscopy from Keck/DEIMOS in the SPLASH survey to study asymmetric drift as a function of stellar age in M31’s disk.
 Asymmetric drift is the difference between the circular rotation velocity of the stars and that of the gas.
 I found that asymmetric drift increases with stellar age, which reflects the violent and continuous merger history that M31 is believed to have had.
 The figure below shows how asymmetric drift changes with stellar age.
 The results of this study can be found published here!